-GULF AIR INTRODUCES WORLD’S FIRST SKY NANNY
+GULF AIR INTRODUCES WORLD’S FIRST SKY

 Qualified professional attention and care will make flying with children a more pleasurable experience for parents and children

 In a world first, Gulf Air today announced the introduction of a professional, qualified Sky Nanny on its routes between Bahrain, Abu Dhabi and London, and the Bahrain-Sydney route, beginning with the airline’s inaugural flight to Sydney on 23 November 2003.

 Every Sky Nanny will be a fully qualified member of the in-flight service team, dedicated to delivering specialist care for children up to the age of 12 travelling with their parents or as unaccompanied minors.